John W. McCormack: Speaker of the House

 After Rayburn's death in November 1961, McCormack acted as Speaker until winning election to the post in early 1962; he served from January 1962 until retiring from the House in 1971.
 McCormack's nine years as Speaker were dominated by House passage of Great Society legislation during the administration of Lyndon B. Johnson, including laws to expand civil rights, access to public education, and health care for the elderly.

 McCormack was the first Catholic to be elected Speaker, and some critics complained that his religion sometimes showed in his leadership qualities.
 As an example, during the 1961 debate on federal aid to schools, McCormack insisted that church schools should be included, and the bill died because of disagreement over this issue.
 In 1963, McCormack changed his position, and oversaw passage of an aid bill devoted primarily to public schools.

 The latter part of McCormack's tenure increasingly focused on the debate over the Vietnam War, which he supported.
 McCormack's demeanor changed during these years and he reminded some observers of a kindly elder relative attempting to provide wisdom and guidance to unruly younger family members.
 According to House members, McCormack's strength was his personal consideration of members, which inspired them to return his affection and sparked a desire to work with him.
 His weakness was that the seniority system created entrenched committee chairmen who wielded great power in the House, but could not be controlled by the Speaker.
 As Speaker, McCormack pursued a national agenda; he was proud of fighting for passage of farm bills, though he said he did not have "more than five flower pots in my whole district."

-Between the assassination of President John F. Kennedy on November 22, 1963, and the swearing-in of Hubert Humphrey as Vice President on January 20, 1965, McCormack was first in the line of succession for the presidential powers and duties, thus he received Secret Service protection.
+Between the assassination of President John F. Kennedy on November 22, 1963, and the swearing-in of Hubert Humphrey as Vice President on January 20, 1965, McCormack was first in the line of succession, thus he received Secret Service protection.

-In January 1969, Arizona congressman Morris Udall attempted to unseat McCormack as Speaker.
-In 1970, the political attacks increased and several congressmen urged McCormack to step down because of his age.
+In January 1969, Arizona representative Morris Udall attempted to unseat McCormack as Speaker.
+In 1970, the political attacks increased and several representatives urged McCormack to step down because of his age.
 Jerome R. Waldie of California asked a party caucus to declare a lack of confidence in his leadership, which it refused to do.
 McCormack decided not to run for reelection to the House in early 1970, but kept his decision secret until he announced it publicly in May.
 McCormack was succeeded as Representative in 1971 by Louise Day Hicks, and as Speaker by Carl Albert.

 Retirement and death

-McCormack lived in retirement in Boston.
+In retirement, McCormack lived in Boston.
 He died of pneumonia in a Dedham nursing home on November 22, 1980.
 He was buried at Saint Joseph Cemetery in West Roxbury, Massachusetts.